dharmatech/Symbolism/Examples/symbolism-linux.md

 Select "File -> Open Folder" from the vscode menu.
 Select the *symbolism-example* folder.

 Select `Program.cs` in the Explorer pane.
-Replace the code with the following:
+Replace the code with the following which solves a simple physics exercise:

 ``` csharp
 using System;